|Position||Name||Number||Height||Weight||Date of Birth||School|

 |Center||Mejri, Salah||50||2,18 m||107 kg||15.06.1986||Tunisia|

-Dirk Nowitzki's basketball forces are dwindling.
+Dirk Nowitzki's basketball powers are dwindling.
 That's neither a secret nor a surprise.
 The 40-year-old, along with Vince Carter and Jason Terry, is actually the last active player drafted in the 90s and is probably facing his final NBA season.

 Nowitzki, who is still good enough for a few threes and one-legged-fadeaways, will gladly accept the new division of forces under Dončić.
 "He is already better than I was at 19," says Dirk.
 Great praise from a great player who knows when it's time to make way for the future.
 Respect.

-You may ask how can a 19-year-old already be "experienced"?
-The answer is simple: Before he was drafted this summer, Dončić played for four years at Real Madrid in the second-best basketball league in the world.
+You may ask how can a 19-year-old already be that "experienced"?
+The answer is simple: Before he was drafted last summer, Dončić played for four years at Real Madrid in the second-best basketball league in the world.
 Three times he became Spanish champion with the Madrilenes.
 On top of that, he led the Slovenian national team to the European title last year impressing some hard nosed NBA veterans in the process.
 Luka Dončić is not your average rookie who is still green behind the ears.